Article 01 May 2019

-Given the unpredictability of food production – and the increases in volatility being seen both politically and in global weather patterns – more flexible and adaptable insurance systems have to be available to more farmers in future.
+Given the unpredictability of food production – and the increases in volatility being seen both politically and in global weather patterns – more flexible and adaptable risk management solutions have to be available to more farmers in future.
 Without them, farmers could be left high and dry, even if their crops aren’t.

 Sign up to our newsletter to read the latest news and exclusive content from our industry experts.